-$$E{ext} = E[(365 - P)/365]$$ (2)
+$$E{\text{ext}} = E[(365 - P)/365] \tag{2}$$

-where,
+where.

-- $E{ext}$ = annual size-specific emission factor extrapolated for natural mitigation (lb/VMT) - E = emission factor from Equation 1a or 1b - P = number of days in a year with at least 0.254 mm (0.01 in) of precipitation
+$E{ext}$ = annual size-specific emission factor extrapolated for natural mitigation (lb/VMT)

+E = emission factor from Equation 1a or 1b

+P = number of days in a year with at least 0.254 mm (0.01 in) of precipitation

 Maps showing the geographical distribution of "wet" days on an annual basis for the United States based on meteorological records on a monthly basis are available in the Climatic Atlas of the United States.
 Alternative sources include other Department of Commerce publications such as local climatological data summaries.
 The National Climatic Data Center (NCDC) offers several products that provide hourly precipitation data.
-In particular, NCDC offers a Solar and Meteorological Surface Observation Network 1961-1990 (SAMSON) CD-ROM, which contains 30 years worth of hourly meteorological data are used, the source of that data and the averaging period should be clearly specified.
+In particular, NCDC offers a Solar and Meteorological Surface Observation Network 1961-1990 (SAMSON) CD-ROM, which contains 30 years worth of hourly meteorological data for first-order National Weather Service locations.
+Whatever meteorological data are used, the source of that data and the averaging period should be clearly specified.